MotleySundry/Game-Models/README.md

-# Game-Models
+# SKYJO Card Game Model
-This repository contains software for modeling games.
+This repository contains software for modeling and simulating player heuristics for the the card game SKYJO.

-The models are written in Gambit Scheme.
+The model is written in Gambit Scheme.

 ## To Install Scheme Mac prerequisites:
 * brew install gambit-scheme